Skip to main content

 Net Zero Energy House Initiatives

 The Group is developing net zero energy house (ZEH)* condominiums from the perspective of comprehensive environmental impact reduction.
-In fiscal 2022, PROUD Aobadai was selected as a Ministry of the Environment High-Rise ZEH-M Support Project.
-Also, in fiscal 2023, PROUD tower Sagami-ohno cross was selected as a Super High-Rise ZEH-M Demonstration Project of the Ministry of Economy, Trade and Industry.
+In 2023/3, PROUD Aobadai was selected as a Ministry of the Environment High-Rise ZEH-M Support Project.
+Also, in 2024/3, PROUD tower Sagami-ohno cross was selected as a Super High-Rise ZEH-M Demonstration Project of the Ministry of Economy, Trade and Industry.
 Looking ahead, we plan to adopt ZEH and ZEB oriented standards for all new buildings by 2030.
-We have also been pursuing initiatives for adopting the same standards for detached housing since fiscal 2022.
+We have also been pursuing initiatives for adopting the same standards for detached housing since 2023/3.

 Net Zero Energy House: Adoption Results and Future Target